seborama/govcr/README.md

 }
 ```

-The first time you run this example, `MyCassette1.json` won't exist and `TestExample1` will make a live HTTP call.
+The **first time** you run this example, `MyCassette1.json` won't exist and `TestExample1` will make a live HTTP call.

-On subsequent executions (unless you delete the cassette file), the HTTP call will be played back from the cassette and no live HTTP call will occur.
+On **subsequent executions** (unless you delete the cassette file), the HTTP call will be played back from the cassette and no live HTTP call will occur.

+Note:

+We use a "relaxed" request matcher because `example.com` inject a `Age` header that varies per-request.
+Without a mutator, govcr's default strict matcher would not match the track on the cassette and keep sending live requests (and record them to the cassette).

 ## Install